Non-decomposability of the de Rham complex and non-semisimplicity of the Sen operator: Preliminaries on homotopical algebra

 \subsection{Non-abelian derived functors.}

-Let $X$ be an arbitrary prestack, that is a functor $X:\Ring^{\op}\to \Sp$ from the category of ordinary commutative rings to the $\infty$-category of spaces.
-We denote by $\PreStk$ the $\infty$-category of prestacks.
-For a prestack $X$, we denote by $D(X)$ the derived $\infty$-category of quasi-coherent sheaves on $X$ defined as the limit $\lim\limits_{\Spec R\to X}D(R)$ of derived categories of $R$ modules, cf. \cite[Chapter I.3]{gaitsgory-rozenblum}.
+Let $X$ be an arbitrary prestack, that is a functor $X:\Ring^{\op}\to \mathrm{Spc}$ from the category of ordinary commutative rings to the $\infty$-category of spaces.
+We always assume that for our prestack $X$ its derived $\infty$-category of quasi-coherent sheaves $D(X)$ is a presentable category in the sense of \cite[5.5]{lurie-htt}.
+Here $D(X)$ is defined as the limit $\lim\limits_{\Spec R\to X}D(R)$ of derived categories of $R$ modules, cf. \cite[Chapter I.3]{gaitsgory-rozenblum}.
+We denote by $\PreStk$ the $\infty$-category of prestacks $X$ such that $D(X)$ is presentable.
 We work in this large generality simply because all actual proofs in this section take place over affine schemes and the language of prestacks provides a convenient framework for generalizing the result to more general geometric objects via descent.

-By an algebraic stacks we will always mean a 1-Artin stack.
-In all of our applications, $X$ will either be a scheme, a $p$-adic formal scheme, or a global quotient of a scheme by a group scheme.
+All particular prestacks involved involved in our main results will actually be classical, in the sense that they will take values in $1$-groupoids.
+By an algebraic stack we will always mean a 1-Artin stack.
+In all of our applications, $X$ will either be a scheme, a global quotient of a scheme by a group scheme, or a $p$-adic formal scheme.
 If $X$ is a quasi-compact scheme with affine diagonal then $D(X)$ is equivalent to the derived category (in the sense of \cite[Definition 1.3.5.8]{lurie-ha}) of the usual abelian category $\QCoh(X)$ of quasi-coherent sheaves on $X$.
-If such an $X$ is being acted on by an affine flat group scheme $G$ then $D([X/G])$ is equivalent to the left completion of the derived category of the abelian category $\QCoh_G(X)$ of $G$-equivariant quasicoherent sheaves on $X$.
+If such an $X$ is being acted on by an affine flat group scheme $G$ then $D([X/G])$ is equivalent to the left completion of the derived category of the abelian category $\QCoh_G(X)$ of $G$-equivariant quasicoherent sheaves on $X$, cf. \cite[Remark 1.2.10]{drinfeld-gaitsgory}.

 For each $n\geq 0$ we have the derived functors $S^n,\Gamma^n,\Lambda^n:D(X)\to D(X)$ of symmetric, divided, and exterior power functors, respectively.
 These are the $\infty$-categorical enhancements for the non-abelian derived functors defined by Illusie \cite{illusie-cotangent1}.
 We refer to \cite[Section 3]{brantner-mathew} and \cite[Section 2.3]{barwick-glasman-mathew-nikolaus} for a treatment in the case $X=\Spec R$ is an affine scheme, and \cite[Section A.2]{kubrak-prikhodko-p-adic} for the general case.
 We will now briefly recall the construction of these functors and their basic properties.
 Denote by $\Mod_R$ the ordinary abelian category of $R$-modules.
 These functors are uniquely characterized by the following properties: